Get your brunch game on.

 - It’s super easy to put together

-- It has a whole bag of spinach in it (yum!)
+- It has a whole lot of fresh spinach in it (yum!)

-- You can use just about any cheese if you don’t have feta on hand (though I do like it best with feta)
+- You can use just about any cheese if you don’t have feta on hand (though I do like it best with feta — it’s betta with feta, right?)

 - It’s magical.
 No joke.
 It magically forms its own crust!